Oil City, Louisiana: History

 The park in Oil City is named for Earl Williamson.
 The local politician served for 40 years on the Caddo Parish police jury (1933 to 1972) and again from 1979 to 1980.
 He served as mayor of Vivian from 1938 to 1946, and again from 1962 to 1966.

+In 2025, members of the Oil City community established a short-lived museum in the town’s old railroad depot with the intention of preserving artifacts and stories from the town’s past.
+On April 28th, 2025 the Louisiana Department of Cultural Resources invoked their ownership of the depot building and closed the Oil City Museum in response to mismanagement by the museum’s late site manager Wade Smith, who would later be fatally run over by a street sweeper.

 The Louisiana State Oil and Gas Museum was pushed to completion by the late State Representative Roy M. Hopkins of Oil City.

 John Charles "Chip" Dickey, Jr., the mayor from 2005 until his death in office in 2016 at the age of sixty, pushed for economic ventures, including the community center and restaurants.
 He was an ordained minister and led various youth camps.
 Dickey's father, John Charles Dickey, Sr., was the Oil City mayor from 1968 to 1976.

 Geography

 Oil City is located in northwestern Caddo Parish.
 Downtown Shreveport is 21 mi to the southeast along Louisiana Highway 1, and Vivian is 9 mi to the north.

 According to the United States Census Bureau, Oil City has a total area of 4.78 km2, of which 4.62 km2 is land and 0.17 km2, or 3.45%, is water.